VibeMVVibeMV

 Best for

-Musicians and creators who want to move from finished audio to a first music-video draft without filming.
+Musicians and creators who want to move from finished audio to a complete music video without filming.

 One finished song file in MP3, WAV, AAC, or M4A format.
 Clean timing and a stable mix help reduce rework.

-A generated music-video draft assembled from planned song sections, with landscape or vertical export workflows.
+A generated music video assembled from planned song sections, with landscape or vertical export workflows.

-Use prompts, section decisions, normal scenes, and optional lip sync to guide the draft before publishing.
+Use prompts, section decisions, normal scenes, and optional lip sync to guide the video before publishing.

 Workflow